mikiyasalemayehu-mekonen/mikiyasalemayehu-mekonen/README.md

 🌟 What I Do

   💻 Crafting Backend Magic: I build scalable APIs and systems using tools like Python (Django, Flask) 🌱 Learning & Growing: Deepening my software engineering skills, focusing on backend architecture and system design.
   🔧 Tech I Work With: Python, Django, REST APIs, PostgreSQL, Docker, Vagrant, Git.
   🤝 Open to Collab: Excited to work on backend web projects and innovative API solutions—let's build something cool!

-💡 My Mission
-Code is my tool to solve problems and create value.
-Whether it's streamlining data flow or powering a web app, I’m all about writing code that’s reliable and impactful.

 📫 Get in Touch
 Have a project idea or want to geek out about backend dev?
 Reach me at mikiyealem@gmail.com.
 Let’s code the future! 💪